MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/hierarchical-relationship.md

 Hierarchical views are also available on mobile.

-To see hierarchies that show the relationships between records, on the list of accounts, contacts, products, or users, select a record, and on the command bar, choose **View Hierarchy**.
+To see hierarchies that show the relationships between records, on the list of accounts, contacts, products, or users, select a record, and on the command bar, choose **View Hierarchy** or select the hierarchy icon.

 ![View Hierarchy button in Dynamics 365 Customer Engagement (on-premises)](../basics/media/view-hierarchy-button.png "View Hierarchy button in Dynamics 365 Customer Engagement (on-premises)")